neffint/neffint/docs/source/theory.rst

 To select frequencies, we can make use of the inequality

+..
+Using \left and \right (og \big or similar) on the absolute value signs change the colour to make them almost invisible, for some reason
 .. math::
     | \left( \int_{\omega_{min}}^{\omega_{max}} \psi(\omega) e^{i \omega t} d\omega - \int_{\omega_{min}}^{\omega_{max}} p(\omega) e^{i \omega t} d\omega \right) |
     \leq